cydave/arrow/README.md

   v
 ```

-Play thing which attaches to an neovim socket and follows a track of arrows in
+Play thing which attaches to a neovim socket and follows a track of arrows in
 the direction they're pointing.

 ![arrow.gif](arrow.gif)